 At present after a challenging winter period with the emergence of the Omicron variant there is a renewed hope as we move into the new financial year that the recovery stage of the pandemic will begin.
+The recent announcement by the Scottish Government that the majority of legal restrictions relating to Covid will be removed in the weeks and months ahead reinforces this view.
 The 2022/23 budget is being prepared on this basis with a positive outlook albeit with a lot of unknowns as we move into the future.
 The development of a robust and stable budget at this time continues to prove challenging, consistent with all public service organisations.
 There remain a significant number of unknowns at this stage including:

-- The plans for easing restrictions in full, and thus any certainty around patronage numbers, trends and revenue plans, - How much the anticipated shift by businesses from full time office working to a hybrid model will impact on Subway patronage numbers; - The plans for easing support to commercial bus operators and the impact this will have on services linking communities not served by commercial networks, - The final local government settlement and therefore the agreed requisition to SPT; and - Uncertainty, whether the income loss support grant made available from Transport Scotland since 2020/21, will continue and if so at what level.
+- With restrictions beginning to be eased in full, will this provide more certainty around patronage numbers, trends and revenue plans, - How much the anticipated shift by businesses from full time office working to a hybrid model will impact on Subway patronage numbers; - The plans for easing support to commercial bus operators and the impact this will have on services linking communities not served by commercial networks, and - Uncertainty, whether the income loss support grant made available from Transport Scotland since 2020/21, will continue and if so at what level.

 Notwithstanding the above uncertainties, financial planning for 2022/23 and beyond has endeavoured to take account of the current environment and pressures being faced, but also anticipating some of the pressures that may be brought to bear from the external environment.
 As a result, the proposed draft budget continues to focus within the resources available, on funding socially necessary bus services with ever increasing demand expected as the commercial market considers potential reductions in government support and therefore potentially continues to shrink, maintaining the current Subway fleet and associated infrastructure and supporting transitional plans for the Subway as we move from old to new rolling stock and updated associated working practices.

 In addition, looking beyond the pandemic, SPT plans to continue to invest in new digital solutions for transport information, ticketing solutions and maintenance of assets such as bus stations to a high standard, all of which puts pressure on the reduced revenue resources.
 SPT is keen to ensure that transport is a key enabler to the economic recovery post pandemic and a key contributor to the carbon reduction agenda.
 The recent announcement of the Strategic Transport Project Review is very encouraging and SPT will provide our support and transport expertise to the initial work on the Clyde Metro scheme as a key stakeholder, and is now considering the resource requirement to fully contribute to the significant challenge ahead.